microsoft/ebpf-for-windows/docs/GettingStarted.md

 ```
 3. Launch Visual Studio Installer and select "MSVC v142 - VS 2019 C++ x64/x86 Spectre-mitigated libs (latest)"

-## How to clone and build the project
+## How to clone and build the project using Visual Studio
 This section outlines the steps to build, prepare and build the eBPF-For-Windows project.

 ### Cloning the project